solution-globale-informatique/geoprisma_config/README.md

 Quick start
 -----------

 Contrib Admin is required so uncomment "django.contrib.admin" in the INSTALLED_APPS setting.
+Refer to https://docs.djangoproject.com/en/1.4/ref/contrib/admin/ for more informations

 Add "geoprisma_config" to your INSTALLED_APPS setting like this::